lynndylanhurley/redux-auth/README.md

 * Includes the following themes:
   * [Material UI][material-ui]
   * [React Bootstrap][react-bootstrap]
-  * A skank theme that you can style from scratch
+  * A plain theme that you can style from scratch
 * Support for [multiple user types](#multiple-user-types)
 * **coming soon** React Native support
 * **coming soon** I18n support